Magento 2 Cacheable False: When to Use and When Not To

 • A mini cart showing 2 items when the cart is empty

-• A stock warning showing “Only 1 left” after the product sells out
+• A stock warning showing "Only 1 left" after the product sold out

-• A loyalty badge or discount level does not reflect their actual profile
+• A loyalty badge that does not reflect the actual customer profile

 1. Performance Degradation

-Using cacheable false forces Magento to re-render the block on every request.
-Overusing it can:
+Using cacheable="false" forces Magento to re-render the block on every request.
+Overusing it can increase server CPU load, slow down page load time, and negate Full Page Cache benefits.

 Solution:

-• For heavier or dynamic content, use AJAX loading after you cache the page.
+• For heavier dynamic content, load it via AJAX after the cached page renders

 Solution:

-• Check the X-Magento-Cache-Debug header in your browser dev tools.
+• Check the X-Magento-Cache-Debug header in your browser dev tools (HIT = cached, MISS = not cached)

-• Test by removing blocks or logging with a custom plugin.
+• Test by removing blocks one at a time or logging with a custom plugin

 3. Cacheable False Not Having Any Effect

-A block still appears cached even after marking it as cacheable false.
+A block still appears cached after adding the attribute.

 Common causes:

-• It is inside a cached parent block.
+• The block sits inside a cached parent block

 Solution: